 As a result of positive early indications of the anti-cancer effects of our technology, over the last 12-18 months we have conducted successful pre-clinical studies on PRP.
-Subject to us receiving sufficient financing, we plan to begin our Investigational Medicinal Product Dossier, study proposal and Investigator's Brochure in the second half of 2019 calendar year.
-Our plan is to then commence our study preparation process with the contract research organization, analytical lab and trial site(s) selection and to begin our clinical trial application for PRP ("CTA") compilation in the third calendar quarter of 2019, and complete the CTA compilation and submit the CTA in the fourth calendar quarter of 2019.
-In January 2020, we plan to begin the preparation of logistics and trial site initiation visits.
-Subject to raising additional sufficient capital, we subsequently plan to commence a First-In-Human (FIH), Phase Ib study in patients with advanced solid tumors, evaluating the safety, pharmacokinetics and anti-tumor efficacy of PRP in the first half of 2020 calendar year, which study we hope to complete within twelve months thereafter.
+Subject to us receiving sufficient financing, we plan to begin our Investigational Medicinal Product Dossier, study proposal and Investigator's Brochure in the second half of 2020 calendar year.
+Our plan is to then commence our study preparation process with the contract research organization, analytical lab and trial site(s) selection and to begin our clinical trial application for PRP ("CTA") compilation in the third calendar quarter of 2020, and complete the CTA compilation and submit the CTA in the fourth calendar quarter of 2020.
+In January 2021, we plan to begin the preparation of logistics and trial site initiation visits.
+Subject to raising additional sufficient capital, we subsequently plan to commence a First-In-Human (FIH), Phase Ib study in patients with advanced solid tumors, evaluating the safety, pharmacokinetics and anti-tumor efficacy of PRP in the fourth calendar quarter of 2020, which study we hope to complete within twelve months thereafter.
 We intend to develop our PRP to treat early-stage cancer and pre-cancerous diseases and as a preventative measure for patients at risk of developing cancer based on genetic screening.